Skip to content

 I have a problem though and I need your help.
 In addition to using your content delivery network service, I run my site on <insert green provider here, or green region of an existing provider> – I do this at least partly because understand that they are running on green energy.

-However, when I check my site with the Green Web Foundation checker, I am not receiving a ‘hosted green’ result.
+However, when I check my site with the Green Web Check, I am not receiving a ‘hosted green’ result.
 This is because they say they that when they look up the part of my site hosted with your network, they can not find supporting evidence of running these servers on green energy.

 This is an issue important to me, and I am using it as one of the criteria when choosing suppliers of my services.